jsturma/backuplens/README.md

 ```

 **Note**: The ClamAV updater service automatically detects and uses Podman or Docker.
 It requires container runtime socket access to execute updates.
 The database updates are stored in the persistent volume and will be available after container restarts.

+**Important**: The service uses the official ClamAV image (`clamav/clamav:alpine`) which provides up-to-date ClamAV versions.
+If you encounter rate limiting or version warnings, the service will return appropriate HTTP status codes with detailed error messages.

 ## Quick Start